webclinic017/TWS-Equities/README.md

 Before users try to interact with the code, they must ensure that following criteria are met:

 > - Install Python 3.6 or later.
-> - Use Linux or Mac OS machine, code has not yet been tested on Windows machines..
+> - Use Linux or Mac OS machine, code has not yet been tested on Windows machines.
 > - Have some basic knowledge about working with a Command Line Interfaces(CLIs).

 Once the above requirements are satisfied, please follow the steps mentioned below to setup the project on your local machine: